Sharp Monocular View Synthesis in Less Than a Second: Introduction

 In this paper, we present \methodname (Single-image High-Accuracy Real-time Parallax), our approach to meeting these desiderata.
 Given a photograph, \methodname produces a 3D Gaussian representation~\citep{kerbl2023tog} of the depicted scene via a single forward pass through a neural network.
 This representation can then be rendered in real time from nearby views.
 Though the high-level approach (single image in, 3D Gaussian representation out) echoes prior work, \methodname delivers state-of-the-art visual fidelity while keeping the generation time under one second on an A100 GPU.
 (See Figure~\ref{fig:speed_quality}.)
 The key ingredients are scale and a number of technical choices whose importance we validate via controlled experiments.

 First, we design a neural network that regresses a high-resolution 3D Gaussian representation from a single photograph.
 While our network comprises multiple modules, it is trained end-to-end to optimize view synthesis fidelity.
 Second, we introduce a carefully designed loss configuration that prioritizes the accuracy of synthesized views while regularizing away common artifacts.
 Third, we introduce a learned depth adjustment module that is used during training to facilitate view synthesis supervision in the presence of inaccurate depth estimates.
 Figure~\ref{fig:teaser} shows some views synthesized by \methodname and a number of baselines.

-We conduct a thorough experimental evaluation on multiple datasets that were not used during training, using powerful perceptual metrics such as LPIPS~\citep{zhang2018cvpr} and DISTS~\citep{ding2022pami} to assess image fidelity. \methodname improves image fidelity by substantial factors versus prior feed-forward methods.
+We conduct a thorough experimental evaluation on multiple datasets that were not used during training, using powerful perceptual metrics such as LPIPS~\citep{zhang2018cvpr} and DISTS~\citep{ding2022pami} to assess image fidelity. \methodname improves image fidelity by substantial factors versus prior feedforward methods.
 In comparison to diffusion-based systems, \methodname delivers higher fidelity while reducing synthesis time by two to three orders of magnitude.
 Compared to the strongest prior method~\citep{ren2025gen3c}, \methodname reduces LPIPS by \lpipsImprovement and DISTS by \distsImprovement across the test datasets (in the zero-shot regime), while accelerating synthesis by three orders of magnitude and producing a 3D representation that supports high-resolution rendering of nearby views at 100 frames per second.

-In summary, our contributions are as follows \begin{itemize} \item \textbf{End-to-end architecture:} we design a novel network architecture that can be trained end-to-end to predict high-resolution 3D Gaussian representations. \item \textbf{Robust and effective loss configuration:} we carefully choose a series of loss functions to prioritize view synthesis quality while maintaining training stability and suppressing common visual artifacts. \item \textbf{Depth alignment module:} we introduce a simple module that can effectively resolve depth ambiguities during training, a fundamental challenge for regression-based view synthesis methods. \end{itemize} Using our insights, we demonstrate that state-of-the-art high-resolution view synthesis is feasible in a purely regression based framework.
+In summary, our contributions are as follows: \begin{itemize} \item \textbf{End-to-end architecture:} we design a novel network architecture that can be trained end-to-end to predict high-resolution 3D Gaussian representations. \item \textbf{Robust and effective loss configuration:} we carefully choose a series of loss functions to prioritize view synthesis quality while maintaining training stability and suppressing common visual artifacts. \item \textbf{Depth alignment module:} we introduce a simple module that can effectively resolve depth ambiguities during training, a fundamental challenge for regression-based view synthesis methods. \end{itemize} Using our insights, we demonstrate that state-of-the-art high-resolution view synthesis is feasible in a purely regression-based framework.